LCC-CIT/CS296N-CourseMaterials/Labs/Lab09/Lab9Instructions-Docker.md

 - Create a git branch named Lab9-Docker.
   (You won't be writing any new code, but this branch will contain your dockerfile, a new publish profile, and any changes you might make to your appsettings.json or launchsettings.json files)
 - Publish your app to a folder on your development machine.
-Your app should be using a SQL database on Azure.
 - Add a Dockerfile to the solution folder of your web app and add the appropriate commands to the file.
 - Build a Docker image and create a  container for your web app.
 - Deploy the container to Azure.